tonykwok1992/dl4j_human_remover/README.md

 Mask:
 <img src="demo/mask.jpg" width="250">

-### Content-aware image resizing in Computer Vision (Seam Carving Algorithm)
+### 2. Content-aware image resizing in Computer Vision (Seam Carving Algorithm)
-With the masked area detected, we make use of Seam Carving Algorithm (https://en.wikipedia.org/wiki/Seam_carving) with energy in masked area set to zero so that all seams will pass through the mask area during the down sizing.
+With the masked area detected, we make use of Seam Carving Algorithm (https://en.wikipedia.org/wiki/Seam_carving) with energy in the masked area set to zero so that all seams will pass through the mask area during the downsizing.
 After all masked area removed, we will be (content-aware) upsizing the image again using the same algorithm.

 ## References
 https://en.wikipedia.org/wiki/Seam_carving